logesh1516/Wine-glass-Manipulation/README.md

 ## 📌 Overview

-WineBot is a robotics project that demonstrates **autonomous pick-and-place with precision stacking** using a Franka Panda robot arm.
+WineBot is a robotics project that demonstrates ** pick-and-place with precision stacking** using a Franka Panda robot arm.

 The system plans and executes the complete task of:
 - Grasping a  wine glass